Don’t Miss Top Attractions, Places to go and Things to do

 - Try a river cruise.
 I wrote a River Cruise Review to help you identify the right boat and whether you prefer to combine this with lunch or dinner.

 - Have lunch at the rooftop restaurant of the U Prince restaurant on the Old Town Square.
 Possibly the best picture you’ll take in Prague will come from here.

 - Take a guided tour of the Loreta.
 Number six in the top ten Prague tourist attractions.

 - Get a late night drink at the Savoy Cafe in Ujezd.

 - Walk through Stromovka Park to the Zoo and the Troja Chateau.
 Then get the boat back (May to October).

 - See a photography/art exhibition or classical concert at the Rudolfinum.

-- Visit the Czech Modern Art Gallery in Veletrzni (adjacent to the Park Hotel) to see the Slav Epic.
+- Visit the Czech Modern Art Gallery in Veletrzni (adjacent to the Park Hotel).